Press TV

 Press TV (stylised as PRESSTV) is an Iranian state-owned news media organisation, owned by Islamic Republic of Iran Broadcasting (IRIB), that broadcasts in the English and French languages.
 The 24-hour channel, which has headquarters in Tehran, was launched on 8 July 2007 and was intended to compete with western English language services.
-Press TV has been described as an outlet for government propaganda.
+It has been criticized as an outlet for Iranian government propaganda.